LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 Group By
 --------

-A ``group by`` clause permits similar elements to be grouped together by a particular key expression and represented as a single object called a *queriable_grouping*.
-This new object can be further utilized throughout the query expression.
-A queriable_grouping object maintains a reference to each of the original elements within the group.
-It also possesses a ``key()`` method which produces the value by which the particular elements were mutually grouped.
+A :dfn:`group by` clause permits similar elements to be grouped together by a particular key expression and represented as a single object called a :dfn:`queriable_grouping`.
+This new object can be further used throughout the query expression.
+A ``queriable_grouping`` object maintains a reference to each of the original elements within the group.
+It also possesses a ``key`` method which produces the value by which the particular elements were mutually grouped.

 A group by consists of three elements: the object going into the group, the key